ShawnBaker/UWP_PassphraseCreator/README.md

 # Passphrase Creator

-Creates random passphrases from lists of words.
+A C# UWP program that creates random passphrases from lists of words.
 The following lists are currently supported:

 * The [Diceware lists](http://world.std.com/~reinhold/diceware.html):
 	* standard 7776 word list